bobgru/pattern-matching/harmonics/pure/README.md

     + Uses OpenGL to draw price bars as candlesticks, and matched patterns
     + run with `dist/build/pure-viewer/pure-viewer 400` where the 400 is the number of price bars to use

-**NOTE:** The programs must be run from the _pure_ directory in order to find their datasource because currently it is hardcoded to be a file in the ../../data directory.
+**NOTE:** The programs must be run from the directory containing the source code in order to find their datasource because currently it is hardcoded to be a file in the ../../data directory.
 Various other parameters are also hardcoded.

 To view the documentation, open the files